Moons recharge time reduced from 25 seconds to 20 seconds and 33% dmg buff to NEW and HALF moon:

 Not currently competitive.

-With the current iteration of Domination Sockets you should use the Chaos Bane set.
-After you get the set which includes the Dyz gem, you should look to get the Bek and Cor gems which are both situationally extremely strong.
-In add fights prefer the Cor gem and in single target fights prefer the Bek gem if you have to choose.
+With the current iteration of Domination Sockets you should use the Chaos Bane (Unholy) set.
+The Frost set can be used on painsmith die to the Starfall crits onto the Spiked Balls but it is not worth going out of your way for.
+After you get the set which includes the Dyz gem, you should look to get the Bek, Cor and Kyr gems which are all situationally extremely strong.
+In add fights prefer the Cor gem, in single target fights prefer the Bek gem (other than Sylvanas) and in all fights that require more sustain or you need a 5th socket if either bek or cor are not giving any significant value, use Kyr.

 Should I delay Convoke for it to line up with CA?